A guest post from the fabulous Girl About the Globe…

-So the big question is – where is 2015 going to take you?
+So the big question is – where is this year going to take you?

 Lisa Eldridge (aka Girl About the Globe) has been solo travelling for the last seventeen years.
 Her book, A Female Guide to Solo Travel is a comprehensive how to guide for any woman looking to travel solo.
-Sign up here to get more tips on solo travel and the release date for the book.
+Sign up here to get more tips on solo travel.